jrcichra/ingestd/README.md

     If the insert was successful, the HTTP server will return an empty 200 OK response.
 Any other issue will return a 500 with a JSON body of the server-side error.
 # Todo
-+ Key-based authentication - include an SSH public key in each POST and check it against an authorized_keys list
 + Mutliplexing databases
-+ Better config file instead of recompiling constants